DevAttaulNoor/ECom_Website/Readme.md

 # Introduction
-This repository contains the code for a responsive Electronic Commerce website developed using HTML, CSS, and JavaScript.
+This Ecommerce website is designed to facilitate product viewing, multipage navigation, order placement, and cart functionality.
+It has been developed using HTML, CSS, and JavaScript, emphasizing responsiveness and simplicity.
-The website allows users to browse and purchase products online.

 # Getting Started
 To run the website locally on your machine, follow these steps.